 Brutus & Cassius

 Brutus wanted to save the Republic, while Cassius was jealous.
-Both conspired, and in the end, killed themselves.
+Both conspired and in the end, killed themselves.
 Now that we have a neutral perspective, it is quite obvious to see through the loopholes in the idea of assassinating a general as powerful and as revered as Julius Caesar.
 While we can still understand Cassius’s move, Brutus, with all his noble intentions, was unwise in making the move.
 Therefore, more than his struggle to keep the Republic intact, it is Brutus’s desire for self-righteousness that motivates him to assassinate Caesar.

 As much as he seems to be simple and straightforward, Octavius, the great-nephew of Julius Caesar probably the most complex politically.
 He fights to avenge the assassination of Caesar, the one who declined the crown thrice.
 However, when Octavius returns victorious to Rome, he chooses to become the Emperor.
-Caesar Augustus, as he comes to be known in History, was the first Emperor of the Roman Empire, after avenging the killing of Julius Caesar who refused to be the Emperor of Rome.
+Caesar Augustus, as he came to be known in history, was the first Emperor of the Roman Empire, after avenging the killing of Julius Caesar who refused to be the Emperor of Rome.
 Strange, isn’t it?
-Because if he were true allegiance to Caesar like Antony did, he would’ve taken his path to keep the Republic alive.
+Because if he were true allegiance to Caesar as Antony did, he would’ve taken his path to keep the Republic alive.

 After having an overview of the characters’ political movements, let us discuss various aspects of politics portrayed by William Shakespeare in the play:

 Did Brutus have the moral right to stop Caesar?
 Were the conspirators wrong in assassinating Caesar?
 Is the Republic better than an Empire?